rhysbrooks1/CS321-002-s25-team-09/README.md

 cannot have its own GitHub issues, which will be used as Scrum tasks.

-:heavy_exclamation_mark: **NOTE: Do NOT modify the package structure in the [src/](src) folder**, otherwise the project may not be built correctly using gradle.
+:heavy_exclamation_mark: **NOTE: Do NOT modify the package structure in the [src/](src) folder**, otherwise the project may not build correctly using gradle.

 ## Ensure that we have the correct JDK version
 Use the following command to check our installed JDK version: